Are you wondering how to be a minimalist? Perhaps you’re just getting started with the minimalist lifestyle, but you’re not sure what to do first.

 - Building A Strong + Sustainable Minimalist Lifestyle

-You might also want to check out these minimalist challenges for a few fun ways to experiment with minimalism.
+It’s everything I wish I knew ten years ago!
+Or you can check out these minimalist challenges for a few fun ways to experiment with minimalism.

-How to be a minimalist with clothes
+How to be a minimalist with clothes (RESOURCES)

 I’m specifically mentioning how to be a minimalist with clothes because I know that for many women, owning too many clothes is what inspires them to seek out minimalism.
 (This was definitely the case for me!)